floratmin/gettext-extractor-js-parser/README.md

         PLACE: worldPlace
     }
 );
-// when ommiting second argument the third argument can take the place of the second argument
+// when omitting the second argument the third argument can take the place of the second argument
 // if the arguments are of different type.
 If there are more arguments, they also change their
 // place accordingly.
 const string2 = _(